aws-samples/amazon-eks-security-immersion-day/content/6-network-security/3-mtls-with-alb/index.en.md

 * **Mutual TLS passthrough:** When you use mutual TLS passthrough mode, Application Load Balancer sends the whole client certificate chain to the target using HTTP headers.
 Then, by using the client certificate chain, you can implement corresponding authentication and authorization logic in your application.
 * **Mutual TLS verify:** When you use mutual TLS verify mode, Application Load Balancer performs X.509 client certificate authentication for clients when a load balancer negotiates TLS connections.

-This module walks you through how to set up mTLS for an application running on Amazon Elastic Kubernetes Service (Amazon EKS) using [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) and [AAWS Private CA](https://docs.aws.amazon.com/privateca/latest/userguide/PcaWelcome.html).
+This module walks you through how to set up mTLS for an application running on Amazon Elastic Kubernetes Service (Amazon EKS) using [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) and [AWS Private CA](https://docs.aws.amazon.com/privateca/latest/userguide/PcaWelcome.html).
 It can be used for business-to-business applications or standards such as [Open Banking](https://docs.aws.amazon.com/wellarchitected/latest/financial-services-industry-lens/open-banking.html) and other use cases.

 ## How mTLS Works